stevencurtis/SwiftCoding/FavouriteProjectsSection/README.md

 Of course, Charles needs to know where that file actually is, so let us do just that now

-**Setup Charles to point to the local mapping** Charles needs to be setup to
+**Setup Charles to point to the local mapping** Charles needs to be setup to point to this file, and this is covered in the Swift Project section below.

 # The Swift Project
 ## Charles